 Cub Scouts do fun things with other kids!
 They get to wear a cool uniform, go places, and see things.
 They play all kinds of sports and build things, like race cars and bird houses.
 Want to learn a secret code?
 Want to learn about wild animals?
 Go Cub Scouting!

-In Cub Scouting you'll have lots of fun, adventure, and activities with your den and pack.
+In Cub Scouting, boys and girls ages kindergarten through fifth grade will have lots of fun, adventure, and activities with their den and pack.
 But there's more to it than that.
-Being a Cub Scout means you are a member of a worldwide youth movement that stands for certain values and beliefs.
+Being a Cub Scout means they are a member of a worldwide youth movement that stands for certain values and beliefs.
 Cub Scouting is more than something to do.
-It's all about the boy you are and the person you will become.
+It's all about who they are and the person they will become.

 Special Award Opportunities for Cub Scouts